Create an AWS connection

 In this documentation section context:

-• Platform token: The authentication and authotization secret used to establish secure communication with the Dynatrace APIs.
+The authentication and authorization secret used to establish secure communication with the Dynatrace APIs.
+In our context, two platform tokens are to be created:

 • Ingest PT—allows the programmatic ingest of push-based telemetry from AWS.

-1. Create the CloudsAdminWrite permission policy:
+1. Create the CloudAdminWrite permission policy:

 3. In the upper-right corner, select Create policy.

-Policy name: CloudsAdminWrite
+Policy name: CloudAdminWrite

-4. Copy and paste the policy statement below:
+4. Copy and paste the Policy statement below:

 ALLOW environment:roles:manage-settings, settings:objects:read,